 If you need to make repeated cuts, check the water reservoir for sediment.
 If the water is cloudy, replace it or it could impact the quality of your finish.

 7. Remove Safety Gear

 Take off your goggles and ear defenders and check your work.
 If everything has gone to plan, you can take a moment to admire your cutting before fitting the tile.

 How to Clean a Wet Saw

-Drain the water into a bucket and carefully remove all of the trays, dropping them into the bucket too.
-Wipe down the saw and blade with a sponge, and spray the fence and miter gauge clean.
+Drain the water into a bucket and carefully remove the saw’s trays, dropping them into the bucket as well.
+Wipe down the saw and its blade with a wet sponge, and spray the fence and miter gauge to remove any residue.

 Empty the bucket and use the sponge to clean the trays.
 Allow each part to dry fully before reassembling the saw.